kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

-The rollout is just a feature flag on the kubelet and the kube-apiserver.
+If one APIserver is upgraded while other's aren't and you are talking to a not upgraded one, the pod will be accepted (if the apiserver is >= 1.25, rejected if
+< 1.25).

-If one APIserver is upgraded while other's aren't and you are talking to a not upgraded the pod will be accepted (if the apiserver is >= 1.25).
-If it is scheduled to a node that the kubelet has the feature flag activated and the node meets the requirements to use user namespaces, then the pod will be created with the namespace.
+If it is scheduled to a node where the kubelet has the feature flag activated and the node meets the requirements to use user namespaces, then the pod will be created with the namespace.
 If it is scheduled to a node that has the feature disabled, it will be created without the user namespace.

-On a rollback, pods created while the feature was active (created with user namespaces) will have to be re-created without user namespaces.
+On a rollback, pods created while the feature was active (created with user namespaces) will have to be re-created to run without user namespaces.
+If those weren't recreated, they will continue to run in a user namespace.

 <!--
 Try to be as paranoid as possible - e.g., what if some components will restart